ghc-proposals/ghc-proposals/proposals/0203-pointer-rep.rst

 GHC's ``RuntimeRep`` allows programmers to deal polymorphically with types of a common runtime representation.
-It distinguishes between lifted pointer representations, unlifted pointer representations, and various unlifted non-pointer reprenestations.
+It distinguishes between lifted pointer representations, unlifted pointer representations, and various unlifted non-pointer representations.
 There is a shortcoming of the way this distinction is currently drawn.
 There are several primitives types (``MutVar#``, ``MVar#``, ``Array#``, ``TVar#``, ``SmallArray#``, etc.) that are polymorphic in such a way that they only accept lifted types.